 How It All Began: The Story of Ramah

-In June 2021, a Computer Science student at the University of Ghana watched his laptop break and gave the next forty days to God.
-The calling that emerged was deeply personal, rooted in a decade of generosity he had received and a conviction that the orphans, widows, and children of Nabdam District deserved the same chance he was given.
+In June 2021, a Computer Science student at the University of Ghana watched his laptop break and spent the next forty days deciding what his working life was for.
+The answer was rooted in the ten years of generosity he had received, and in a conviction that the orphans, widows and children of Nabdam District deserved the same chance he was given.

 In June 2021, Patrick Attankurugu was a Level 300 Computer Science student at the University of Ghana when his laptop broke down.
-He faced weeks without the tool his studies depended on, and rather than lose them, he made an unusual choice: he gave them to God.
+He faced weeks without the tool his studies depended on.

 A door opened through service

-The story behind that moment began five years earlier.
+The reason that answer felt personal began five years earlier.

 In 2016, Patrick had just completed senior high school and written his WASSCE exams.
-With no immediate path forward, he found an opportunity through an employment agency and travelled south, arriving in Accra on the 2nd of June.
-He entered the home of a family he would serve.
-It would become a chapter of his life that lasted a decade.
+With no immediate path forward, he found a placement through an employment agency and travelled south, arriving in Accra on 2 June 2016.
+He moved into the home of a family he would live with and serve, and stayed for the next ten years.

 Three months later, his WASSCE results arrived.
 They were excellent.
-After a year of faithful service, his benefactors made a decision that changed the course of his life: recognising his potential, they enrolled him at the University of Ghana to study Computer Science.
-Patrick attended lectures each day, returning to the household each evening.
-It was an arrangement built on trust, generosity, and mutual respect.
+After a year, the family made a decision that changed the course of his life: recognising his potential, they paid for him to study Computer Science at the University of Ghana.
+Patrick attended lectures each day and returned to the household each evening.
+It was an arrangement built on trust on both sides.

 What that household taught him